Week 1 in Morocco

 Two official looking people with police hats walk around looking at this and that, then refer to their documents.
 No one is moving very far or very fast.

 We are lined up across seven lanes and four deep.
 If you look hard and long enough you may just see some semblance of order to the chaos around.
 The views are entertaining if nothing else.
 It’s a game of patience and is certainly no showcase for Moroccan efficiency.

 By 10.15pm we arrive at the front of the line.
 Our documents are taken away for processing.

-Feeling like we have survived and then escaped the clutches of some foreign country (oh hang on we have) we then crawl forward at 10.30pm outside of the confines and make our way slowly to the money exchange offices that are situated as you leave this zone.
+Feeling like we have survived and then escaped the clutches of some foreign country (oh hang on, we have) we then crawl forward at 10.30pm outside the confines and make our way slowly to the money exchange offices that are situated as you leave this zone.
 Here we had been foretold is a good place (not quiet though) to spend the night in order to avoid driving in the dark to places unknown on our first night in this foreign land.
 Alas, we are not alone.
 The car park is filled with motorhomes all having the same idea and we find the last three slots and tuck up for the night.

 I wonder what treasures await us tomorrow.